 Our development department has also seen changes.
 The exciting news is that Danese Bardot has joined us as Development Director ably assisted by Jackie Alm who has been promoted to Manager, Annual Giving.
 The rest of the team is intact and working hard as we head towards October and Breast Cancer Awareness Month.

 For example, recent studies have shown that some Latina women in Los Angeles have a BRCA mutation that traces back to the Aztecs in Mexico, while some African American women have the same BRCA mutations found in West Africa, both different than the one found more commonly in Jewish women in the U.S. This is the type of important information that only comes when you diversify the population being studied.
 Who knows what else may be different.
 Could certain ethnicities be more likely to develop side effects or collateral damage than others?
 We won’t know unless we look.
 And researchers won’t look unless we make it easy for them.
-A diversified Army of Women would be a good start!
+A diversified Love Research Army would be a good start!
 So look for our Commit to Love Campaign launching October 2 and share it widely!
 We can be the generation that ends breast cancer, but it will take all of us to do it!